scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

 We implement character-based spans with a Python class called ``SpanArray``, which derives from Pandas' ``ExtensionArray`` base class.
-A ``SpanArray`` object represents a column of span data, and it stores this data internally using three Numpy arrays, plus a shared reference to the underlying text.
+A ``SpanArray`` object represents a column of span data, and it stores this data internally using three Numpy :cite:`harris2020array` arrays, plus a shared reference to the underlying text.

-*TODO: Insert a diagram of the layout of a TokenSpanArray with the backing SpanArray, plus the DataFrame representation that the user sees*

 The three arrays that represent a column of spand data consist of arrays of begin and end offsets (in characters), plus a third array of indices into a